Muzan67/MERN-Book-Aficionado/README.md

 # MERN-Book-Aficionado

-# Alejandro Cortez MERN-Book-Aficionado - Deployed Application
+# MERN-Book-Aficionado - Deployed Application

-# Alejandro Cortez MERN-Book-Aficionado - Github Repository
+# MERN-Book-Aficionado - Github Repository

 https://github.com/Muzan67/MERN-Book-Aficionado

 # Desciption

-My React Portfolio contains:

-- A section about me
-- My resume
-- Links to my deployed works
-- Contact Me - provides multiple methods of communication were people can get in contact with me.
+The Google Book Search Engine allows you to search and save your book(s).

+This application is a fully functioning Google Books API search engine built with a RESTful API.
+The task required from me was to refactor the code to be a GraphQL API built with Apollo Server.
+The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
+It's already set up to allow users to save book searches to the back end.

 # Table of Contents - MERN-Book-Aficionado